 Ryland Fisher is an American country rock singer-songwriter and producer.
-He has released three studio albums and almost a dozen singles independently through his own label since 2019.
+He has released four studio albums through his own label since 2021.
 Ryland is also a billboard-charting songwriter, with millions of worldwide streams to his credit.
-His songs have been showcased on CMT, top-grossing world tours, and even the Kelly Clarkson Show.
+His songs have been showcased on CMT, top-grossing world tours, and network television.

 In addition to his own material, from 2017-2021 Fisher spent his days writing hundreds of songs for up-and-coming and established country music artists on Music Row in Nashville, TN.
 Artists that have recorded Ryland’s songs include Stephanie Quayle, Kurt Stevens, Belles, and Max Flinn, to name a few.